tari-project/triptych/README.md

 It also produces a linking tag; if any two verified signatures have the same linking tag, they were produced using the same signing key.
 However, it is not possible to determine the signing key associated to a linking tag, nor the corresponding verification key.

+Triptych proofs scale nicely, with their size increasingly only logarithmically with the size of the verification key set.
+Proofs sharing the same verification key set can also be verified efficiently in batches to save time.

 More formally, let `G` and `U` be fixed independent generators of the Ristretto group.
 Let `N = n**m`, where `n, m > 1` are fixed parameters.
 The Triptych proving system protocol is a sigma protocol for the following relation, where `M` is an `N`-vector of group elements: